TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/current_sense/current_sense.md

 Normal current processing time for its different execution flows
 - Task time when only single update is enabled
   - 320ns, without R5 interrupt and samples store in TCM memory
-  - 328ns, With R5 intruppt and smaples store in TCM memory
+  - 328ns, With R5 interrupt and samples store in TCM memory
 \image html SDFM_NC_Task_time_for_single_update.png "NC Task time for single update"
 - Task time when double update is enabled
   - 320ns, without R5 interrupt and samples store in TCM memory
-  - 336ns, With R5 intruppt and smaples store in TCM memory.
+  - 336ns, With R5 interrupt and samples store in TCM memory.
   \image html SDFM_NC_Task_time_for_double_update.png "NC Task time for double update"
 - Task time for continuous mode is 360ns
 \image html SDFM_NC_Task_time_for_continuous_mode.png "NC Task time for continuous mode"